jesper-olsen/advent/README.md

 # Colosal Cave Adventure

-Rusty port of Will Crowther and Don Woods' classic text adventure game from 1977.
+Rusty port of Will Crowther and Don Woods' classic text adventure from 1977.

 Credits: